Action Alert—Anti-traffic safety bill targeting Salt Lake City

 Here’s an example.

-Note your language may change depending on who you’re sending it to (your rep, or the committee, or the sponsor):
+Note your language may change depending on who you’re sending it to (your rep, or the committee, or the sponsor), or if you’re following up:

 “Hello [Rep./Sen.],